WalterZWang/EULP/README.md

     * ``LoadProfileExplorations.time_frequenc_plot``: Generates a figure with both time-series line plot and frequency-domain spectrums

 + ``LP_clustering.py`` module contains a class with methods to cluster load profiles (with time- and frequency- features)

++ ``allUtility`` contains the scripts to analyze the data from 8 utilities: compare different seasons, different utilities, and extract the distribution from all utilities

++ ``validation`` contains the scripts to compare the AMI data with the assumption used in ComStock

 ``example`` contains: